-Sometimes you have to pull out all the stops to get kiddos excited about letters so I always try to think outside the box on different activities we can do with letters.
+Sometimes you have to pull out all the stops to get kiddos excited about letters!
+I always try to think outside the box on different activities we can do with letters.

 This post contains referral links.

-To set up the letter activity all you need to do is put the letters and small plastic bowls in the bottom of a large tub.
+To set up the letter activity, you need to put the letters and small plastic bowls in the bottom of a large tub.
 Then sprinkle baking soda over their entire tray filling the letters and small bowls.

 The small bowls are plastic and about an inch deep.
 I LOVE using these little bowls I found at the Dollar Tree for so many things.